Drew40B/demo/README.md

 + rootCommon : common assets to all
 + python : Python scripts to generate employees into the common folder
-+ C# : Sample RESTful microservice with unit test.
++ C# : Sample RESTful micro-service with unit test
-+ typescript : RESTful microservice with unit test using NodeJs and express
++ typescript : RESTful micro-service with unit test using NodeJs and express